 Understand the role

 At its core, the CMO role is responsible for demand generation.
 Demand generations is the use of targeted marketing campaigns to drive interest in a company’s products and services.
 Marketing campaigns and advertisements require money to be successful, but you might not see this marketing money immediately or clearly translate into revenue.
 Keep this in mind and remember to pay attention to customer engagement and audience growth.

 Obviously growing your audience is good, but most business leaders want to see hard numbers.
 In this regard, encourage the vice president of sales and the chief revenue officer to work with the CMO to support marketing efforts.
 The sales description of the company and services needs to mesh with the image marketing is putting out, so having these two departments work together is in everyone’s best interest.

 Review the job description of the CMO and make sure it’s the role the person will really be receiving.
 If the job description says you’re looking for someone to build a marketing strategy that will drive growth but then you limit the person to marketing communications, your new CMO is going to be dissatisfied.
 Not only that, but you won’t be getting the results you really want for your company.
 When you hire a CMO, be ready to relinquish marketing responsibility and strategy management to the role so your company can really expand.

-Check out our industry-leading resources, created by 5-star executive search consultants, to see why Cowen Partners is a nationally ranked sales and marketing executive search firm in New York City, Chicago, Atlanta, Portland, Seattle, Dallas, Los Angeles, and beyond:
+Check out our industry-leading executive search resources to see why Cowen Partners is a top sales and marketing executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond: